 How to Derma Roll

 If you're on board and ready to get your skin glowing, follow these steps for the best results when microneedling.
 Start by running the needles under hot water, then use rubbing alcohol to finish sanitizing.
 Do this every time before you use your roller, and do it again after using.
 Wash your face, then apply a layer of serum, like hyaluronic acid.
 With light pressure, roll the derma roller horizontally across your skin, then switch to vertical strokes, as shown below.
 Do this for about two minutes.
 Don't roll over blemishes and be very gentle when doing this under your eyes.
-After, apply your facial products and a thick layer of moisturizer.
+After, apply your facial products and a thick layer of face moisturizer.
 It's best to avoid using retinols at the same time as derma rolling.
 Using the best derma rollers for wrinkles and other skin conditions can help bring back the plump, youthful skin you feel most confident in.

 Does derma rolling hurt?

 The thought of creating small wounds in your skin sounds painful, but take it from someone who is terrified of any type of needle: Derma rolling doesn't hurt at all.
 It's typical to feel some tingling, or possibly a slight stinging, only if you use it directly after santizing it with rubbing alcohol.
 Thankfully, with this skincare technique, only a light amount of pressure is required.
 If you find it hurts, ease up on how hard you're pressing.
 Afterwards, your face might be red, but many users can already see a difference or notice their skin is more radiant when they wake up the next morning.
 If you're feeling a little less apprehensive about this at-home beauty treatment, you may be wondering what is the best derma roller?
 It's important to pick a high quality micro needler for best results, and we have a great selection below, along with the best derma rolling serums for maximizing the benefits.